ffes/nppfilesettings/ReadMe.md

   something doesn't mean it is valid for `vim`.
 So when you add a modeline be sure to check its syntax with the real thing.

-* If your doesn't recognize the modelines, you probably need to enable it.
+* If your vim doesn't recognize the modelines, you probably need to enable it.
   Add these lines to `~/.vimrc`:

   ```vim